10 for 20: Themes for the Decade

 Exhibit 1.
 Themes for the Next Decade

 Forecasting the demographic profile of a population is the most straightforward task of all the possible predictions of the future.
 While war or plague can set demographics asunder, those extremes apply to all forecasts.
 The key to any outlook is ensuring that there is a credible basis to generate a projection (e.g., in a decade, a 20-year old will be 30-year old) and there is low variability in the forecast (e.g., over a decade, 98.5% of all 20-years old will reach 30-years old.).
 This degree of certainty is close to non-existent in forecasting.
-While all forecasters enjoy the ability to forecast certain events, materiality is a critical concern.
-Fortunately, demographics provide it as well.
+While all forecasters enjoy the ability to forecast certain events, relevance is a critical concern.
+Fortunately, demographics provides it as well.

-The workforce declines for the next decade is incredible in scale.
+The workforce declines for the next decade is incredible in scale (exhibit 2).
 The size of China’s workforce peaked in 2016 at one billion and now will begin a generation-long decline.
 China will retire a city with a population (2.5M) the size of Houston every year for the next decade.
 While the absolute number is large, the relative amount is about a 3% decline in the workforce.
 For reference, this is about the same percentage decline that Japan has experienced in the prior decade.
 As is frequently said, China may indeed get old before they get rich.

 This outcome is not the case for Europe.
 They are already rich and old.
 Europe’s workforce peaked in 2011 at 433 million people, and their decline is well underway.
 Over the next decade, Europe will send into retirement a population nearly equivalent to Paris (2.6M).
 The working force population will decline by 7% as the Twenties end.
 Whereas they are among the most developed countries of the world and have accumulated wealth, the decade that will come will test the durability of that wealth.